jclausen/cbmongodb/README.md

 Now we can find our multiple records - which will return an array (Note: I probably don't need to use reset(), but it's a good practice to clear any active query criteria from previous queries)

 ```
-var people = this.reset().find_all();
+var people = this.reset().findAll();

 for(var peep in people){
 	writeOutput("#peep.first_name# #peep.last_name# is in the house!");
 }
 ```

 Here's where we diverge from RDBMS:  MongoDB uses a "cursor" on multiple record sets.
 It is extremely fast (with some limitations) and, if you're going be looping through a large number of documents, is the way to go.
 Because of the way the cursor is designed, it doesn't actually start executing queries on the database until the first time a record is requested.
-If we use the "asCursor" argument in find_all([boolean asCursor]), we recevie the cursor back:
+If we use the "asCursor" argument in `findAll(boolean asCursor=false,boolean asJSON=false)`, we recevie the cursor back:

 ```
-var people = this.reset().find_all(true);  //or find_all(asCursor=true), if you're feeling verbose
+var people = this.reset().findAll(true);  //or findAll(asCursor=true), if you're feeling verbose

 while(people.hasNext()){
 	var peep=people.next();